 Bellingham

-Discover vintage artwork, jewelry, pottery, and fabulous mid-century finds—including tableware and kitchen accessories—at Penny Lane Antique Mall near downtown’s waterfront.
+Discover vintage artwork, jewelry, pottery, and fabulous mid-century finds—including tableware and kitchen accessories—at two stores near downtown’s waterfront: Penny Lane Antique Mall and Aladdin’s Antiques and Records.
 A few blocks away, Bellingham Antique Mall is packed with vintage gems, including pop art, collectible posters, early editions of books and magazines, furniture, and holiday collectibles.
-And amid the art galleries and cafes of the Fairhaven Historic District, BLD is a hybrid gallery and antiques shop where the owners specialize in turning vintage items into whimsical lamps, Bluetooth speakers, and other modern items.

 Vancouver

 Founded in 1825, this port city on the Columbia River has a terrific selection of antiques shops.
-Nearly a dozen of these are located through Vancouver’s lively downtown and Uptown Village neighborhoods.
-In this city that’s especially strong on vintage and consignment wear, some top stops for fashion hunters should be Most Everything Vintage, Urban Eccentric, and House of the Vintage—the latter is also an excellent source of collectibles and furnishings.
+Nearly a dozen are located through Vancouver’s lively downtown and Uptown Village neighborhoods.
+In this city that’s especially strong on vintage and consignment wear, some top stops for fashion hunters should be Most Everything Vintage and House of the Vintage—the latter is also an excellent source of collectibles and furnishings.
 Other great emporia for household items and gifts include the beautifully curated French Door (note the extensive selection of planters, baskets, and other accent pieces), Mackensie’s Treasures Vintage for antique jewelry, and Main Street Vintage, a popular multi-dealer shop.
-Fans of literary treasures shouldn’t miss Vintage Books, on the east side of the city.
+Fans of literary treasures shouldn’t miss Vintage Books, on the city’s east side.

 Cle Elum